 - College websites that list high school student summer opportunities offered

-- Non-for-profit organizations, government facilities, and businesses of all types such as community centers, homeless shelters, orphanages, retirement communities, local newspapers, performance arts centers, museums, zoos, hospitals, nursing homes, outreach centers, summer camps, rehabilitation centers, and parks to name a few
+- Non-for-profit organizations, government facilities, and businesses of all types such as public libraries, community centers, homeless shelters, orphanages, retirement communities, local newspapers, advertising agencies, engineering firms, performance arts centers, museums, zoos, hospitals, nursing homes, outreach centers, summer camps, rehabilitation centers, and parks to name a few

-- Even family members and friends (REMEMBER THAT YOU CANNOT RECEIVE VOLUNTEER HOURS FOR WORK DONE FOR FAMILY AND FRIENDS)
+- Even family members and friends may know someone you can contact (REMEMBER THAT YOU CANNOT RECEIVE VOLUNTEER HOURS THOUGH FOR WORK DONE FOR FAMILY AND FRIENDS)

 What about the money?

-One good reason for getting good grades in high school, taking challenging courses, and earning great teacher recommendation letters is that it allows students to more easily impress those college professors and employers able to offer exclusive internships or college research positions, very impressive activities on your high school resume for sure.
-Also many of the most exclusive and highly competitive pre-college programs cover all costs or even pay stipends to students accepted!
+One good reason for getting good grades, taking challenging courses, and earning great teacher recommendation letters is that it allows students to more easily impress those college professors and employers able to offer exclusive internships or research positions, many of the most exclusive and highly competitive pre-college programs being FREE and covering all costs, even paying stipends to students accepted in some cases!

 The vast majority of pre-college programs, however, do cost money.
 Students unable to get into free programs, should carefully weigh the costs and benefits of attending.
 Though many programs do offer wonderful experiences, NO FAMILY SHOULD TAKE OUT LOANS OR GO INTO DEBT PAYING FOR SUMMER PROGRAMS!!!

 All students in need of financial assistance should EXPLICITLY ask program coordinators about potential fee reduction or scholarship and financial aid opportunities (grants NOT loans) available and the procedures students should take to qualify.
 In general, students seeking financial aid should apply for aid as early in the school year as possible before funds run out.